whatsnowplaying/whats-now-playing/docs/extras/index.rst

 * Switching to a different track from the same artist pick new banners, logos, and thumbnails if they are available.
 * Collaborations will attempt (but it is not guaranteed!) to pull extras for both artists if the metadata of the track has more than one set of artists listed.
 For example, a track labeled with both David Bowie and Lou Reed should have both Bowie and Reed's images.

-There are several different places that extra content may be downloaded.
-Each location has their own section to discuss the pros and cons:

 Generic Settings
 ----------------